Florida Biking Adventures: Cycling Parks and Cycling Trails

 From smooth cement pathways through sea oat-covered sand dunes to heart-pounding, tree-dodging downhills on twisting single-track trails, cycling Florida's state parks is as exciting - or relaxing - as you want to make it.
-Biking is allowed in 60 state parks, but the following locales provide some of the Florida's best trails.
+Cycling is allowed in 60 state parks, but the following locales provide some of the Florida's best cycling trails.

 In the furthest reaches of northeast Florida sits Fort Clinch State Park, home to almost 10 miles of paved and unpaved trails.
 Hikers and bikers share the park's main loop, six miles of undulating unpaved terrain that features steep, challenging dunes and heavily forested sections.
 The park's main road offers a scenic 6.5-mile roundtrip from the entrance to the historic fort, while side roads lead to campgrounds and views of Cumberland Sound and the Atlantic Ocean.
 Cycling on the hard-packed sand along the sound is permitted during high tide, just watch out for shell collectors.

-Just west of Gainesville, a pair of state parks offer superb off-road cycling for beginner and intermediate riders.
+Just west of Gainesville, a pair of state parks offer superb off-road cycling trails for beginner and intermediate riders.
 San Felasco Hammock Preserve State Park, just south of Alachua, offers seven mountain bike trails of varying lengths.
 Old-growth hardwood canopies, sinkholes and varied terrain make the mostly single-track trails entertaining and challenging.

 Neighboring O'Leno State Park boasts slightly easier but equally beautiful off-road cycling.
 Set along the banks of the Santa Fe River, cyclists should take a break from the 13 miles of rolling single- and double-track trails and take the short hiking trail down to the "river sink," where the Santa Fe vanishes underground, reappearing three miles away.
 The park's entrance road provides a short but scenic two-mile paved ride.